sourcegraph/about/blogposts/sourcegraph-2-8-19-languages-ridiculously-huge-monorepos-lsp-a-graphql-api.md

 ![phabricator-extension-differential](//images.ctfassets.net/le3mxztn6yoo/5SXiFECe7SkKCIyeeoUGYe/959884db905b3f5ede1b14790d4ae346/phabricator-extension-differential.png)

 [Install the Sourcegraph extension for Phabricator.](https://github.com/sourcegraph/phabricator-extension) Want support for another code host or code review tool (other than GitHub, which is also supported)?
-File an issue in our [public issue tracker](https://github.com/sourcegraph/issues/issues).
+File an issue in our [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues).

 ## User authentication providers: easier, more configurable ways for users to sign into Sourcegraph

 We've improved Sourcegraph's support for user authentication providers, which allow users to sign into Sourcegraph using their existing accounts in your organization's SSO/directory service.
 Support is included for SAML, OpenID Connect (including G Suite for Google accounts), and HTTP authentication proxies.

 - The new site configuration property `auth.providers` defines the list of authentication providers in one place (instead of having authentication configuration scattered among `auth.provider` and other `auth.*` properties).
 Backcompat for the old (now-deprecated) `auth.provider` configuration is maintained.
-- All authentication provider configuration changes are reflected immediately (in Sourcegraph Server) without the need for a restart.
+- All authentication provider configuration changes are reflected immediately (in Sourcegraph) without the need for a restart.
 - Error messages describing authentication configuration problems are much better, both for end users and for site admins.
 - Improved user authentication provider documentation with clear steps for multiple commonly used services (Okta, OneLogin, G Suite, etc.).
 - Single-logout and token revocation are supported for OpenID Connect and SAML, so users can sign out of both Sourcegraph and the authentication provider.
 - Site admins can see who has signed into Sourcegraph via an authentication provider and inspect auth/account details for troubleshooting.

-See [user authentication provider documentation](/docs/config/authentication) for setup instructions.
+See [user authentication provider documentation](https://docs.sourcegraph.com/admin/auth) for setup instructions.
 Need support for other authentication providers or other configuration points?
-File an issue in our [public issue tracker](https://github.com/sourcegraph/issues/issues).
+File an issue in our [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues).

 ## Access token improvements

 This release improves support for access tokens, which enable access to the Sourcegraph API by external tools and scripts.

-- Access tokens now work with [external user authentication providers](/docs/config/authentication) (OpenID Connect, SAML, and HTTP authentication proxies).
+- Access tokens now work with [external user authentication providers](https://docs.sourcegraph.com/admin/auth) (OpenID Connect, SAML, and HTTP authentication proxies).
-- A new [`site-admin:sudo` scope for access tokens](/docs/features/api#sudo-access-tokens) (which only site admins may use) lets the holder impersonate other users.
+- A new [`site-admin:sudo` scope for access tokens](https://docs.sourcegraph.com/api/graphql#sudo-access-tokens) (which only site admins may use) lets the holder impersonate other users.
 This lays the foundation for future releases to integrate more closely with external tools in a seamless and authorization-aware manner.
 Stay tuned!
 - Site admins can now view all access tokens (created by any user) and revoke any access token.
 - The owner of an access token (and site admins) can now see when it was last used, to make it easier to prune unused tokens.

-Along with the [Sourcegraph API improvements](#sourcegraph-api) in this release, we're working hard to let you build new kinds of tools on Sourcegraph to speed up and automate your team's work.
+Along with the [Sourcegraph GraphQL API improvements](#sourcegraph-api) in this release, we're working hard to let you build new kinds of tools on Sourcegraph to speed up and automate your team's work.

 <!--